Nobility privileges in Poland: Development

 Before the mid-14th century when the Polish monarchs granted privileges to Polish nobles, they did so on a provincial basis.
 The Privilege of Cienia, which was bestowed by Władysław Laskonogi in 1228, was the first such privilege and was conferred upon knights of the Lesser Poland province.
 However, with the rise of the unified szlachta class, the way in which privileges were granted began to change.
 As a class, the szlachta first acquired country-wide privileges in the mid-14th century, with the first one being the Privilege of Buda, issued by Casimir the Great in 1355.
 Under the terms of this privilege, the king promised not to levy any extraordinary taxes, and to compensate the nobles for any losses they suffered on his behalf while fighting abroad.

 Polish szlachta nobles in Gdańsk.
 Painting by Wilhelm August Stryowski.

 Another milestone privilege came in 1374 when Louis I of Hungary issued the Privilege of Koszyce, under which the king promised not to levy any taxes without agreement from the szlachta.
 From this, the nobles derived considerable leverage in their future dealings with the monarchy.
 Louis also promised to pay the ransom for any nobles taken into captivity during wars abroad and promised that the nobles would not have to aid in the construction of castles unless they gave prior agreement for such a project to begin.
 This privilege also stated that the king had a duty to ensure that the country did not lose any territories, and regulated some issues related to the posting of officials.
 Finally, the king promised that the office of starosta would only be given to Poles and that the offices of a given province (ziemia) would only be given to the local nobles.

 From 1387, soon after the beginning of the Polish–Lithuanian union, the privileges of the Polish nobility were notionally extended to the Grand Duchy of Lithuania.
 It would take several centuries, though, for the various elements of the Polish political system to be fully introduced in Lithuania.

 The Privilege of Czerwińsk from 1422 issued by King Władysław Jagiełło granted the nobility a promise that the king would not confiscate their estates without permission from the juridical court, and that the courts would operate on the basis of the written law.
-It also limited introduced the principle of incompatibilitas, limiting the ability of individuals to combine numerous offices.
+It also introduced the principle of incompatibilitas, limiting the ability of individuals to combine numerous offices.
 Finally, the right to mint money had to gain the acceptance of the royal council.